 Fermented beverages like kombucha or kefir are very popular and offer variety in what to drink on a Paleo diet.
 Fermentation creates probiotics which can play an important role in gut health.

-With that being said, it is important to be mindful of your consumption of fermented beverages.
-While all of them contain some added sugar to feed the fermentation process, certain brands contain more than others.
+With that being said, it is important to be mindful of your consumption of fermented paleo diet beverages While all of them contain some added sugar to feed the fermentation process, certain brands contain more than others.
 As always, it is important to read your ingredients for extra added sugars, flavorings and additives that are not Paleo friendly.
 Better yet, make your own!

 While coconut water does contain a good amount of natural sugars along with a number of beneficial nutrients and electrolytes including potassium, magnesium, sodium, phosphate, and calcium.
 Coconut water has also been touted as a great antioxidant and anti-inflammatory.